rocketmix/source/README.md

 # Now that I want to develop my own API, what should I do ?

 Even if the platform is compatible with other languages, this section is written for Java developers.
 So, you need a developement machine with OpenJDK (>= 8) installed and Maven 3.
 A good starting point is to read the code of the demo on this repository.
-To simplify development, we made a Spring Boot Starter kit you can import to your maven project with the following lines :
+To simplify development, we made a Spring Boot Starter module you can import to your maven project with the following lines :

 ```XML
 <!-- https://mvnrepository.com/artifact/io.github.rocketmix/rocketmix-spring-boot-starter -->